swcarpentry/shell-novice/07-backtick.md

 > done
 ~~~

+(notice the convenience of newlines being replaced with simple spaces here).

-This example uses `` `cat somefilename` `` to supply arguments to the `for
+This example uses `` `cat somefilename` `` to supply arguments to the
-variable in ... do ... done`-construct, but any output from any command,
+`for variable in ... do ... done`-construct, but any output from any
-or even pipeline, can be used instead.
-For example, if `cohort2010` contains a few hundred
+command, or even pipeline, can also be used.
+For example, if
-patients, but you just want to try the first two for a test run, you can use the `head` command
+`cohort2010.txt` contains a few thousand patients but you just want to
+try the first two for a test run, you can use the `head` command to just
-to just get the first few lines of its argument, like so:
+get the first few lines of its argument, like so:

 ~~~ {.bash}
 $ for file in `cat cohort2010.txt | head -n 2 `